valhuber/LogicBank/$readme.txt

     Pycharm sets it (thankyou), but cmd-line, vsc (etc) do not Run > Configurations, unset Source & Content Roots This should make debug runs == cmd-line, vsc
+    Using LogicBankUtils to set path (to LogicBank) in each nw/tests

 Significant bug fixes:
     See nw/trans_tests/upd_order_reuse, and logic_engine/exec_row_logic/logic_row#save_altered_parents